SASE-Drexel/mentorship-2024/_collections/_mentees/2024-10-21-Rakshita-Kumari.md

 date: 2024-10-21
 image: assets/images/Rakshita_Kumari - Rakshita Kumari.jpg
 about: |
     I am an international student from India.
-I am an introvert so, it's usually difficult for me to socialize.
+I am an introvert so, it's usually difficult for me to socialize. <br>

     I love to read books and write stuff.
 year: Freshman